Nelson bush fires: Wakefield residents can return to homes

 Faafoi said about 400 people who were evacuated earlier last week - not from Wakefield - were still yet to be cleared to return home.

-Earlier, Zane Hooper, the acting police district commander, said police and the Defence Force were working to make a plan for residents to return to Wakefield, if it was still safe.

-He said residents would need to be prepared to evacuate again if conditions changed.
+Earlier, Hooper, the acting police district commander, said residents would need to be prepared to evacuate again if conditions changed.

 Medically high-risk residents would not be able to return to Wakefield.